-In this sense, an important question to ask is, how much better a complex (more parameters) model must perform in a fitting process, justifying the incorporation of extra parameters?
-In a more straightforward sense, how do we trade off fit with simplicity?
-Such question has been the motivation in the recent years for new model selection criteria development in statistics, all of which define simplicity in terms of the number of parameters, or the dimension of a model \citep[see e.g.][for a non-technical introduction] {Forster-94}.
+In this sense, an important question to ask is: How much better a complex model is in a fitting process, justifying the incorporation of extra parameters?
+In a more straightforward sense, how do we carry out a fit with simplicity?
+Such question has been the motivation in the recent years for new model selection criteria development in statistics, all of them defining simplicity in terms of the number of parameters or the dimension of a model \citep[see e.g.][for a non-technical introduction]{Forster-94}.
 These criteria include Akaike's Information Criterion (AIC) \citep{Akaike-74,Akaike-85}, the Bayesian Information Criterion (BIC) \citep{Schwarz-78} and the Minimum Description Length (MDL) \citep{Rissanen-89}.
 They fit the parameters of a model a little different between them, but all of them address the same problem as a significance test: Which of the estimated ``curves'' from competing models best represent reality? \citep{Forster-94}.

-\citet{Akaike-74,Akaike-85} has shown that choosing the model with the lowest expected information loss (i.e., the model that minimizes the expected Kullback-Leibler discrepancy) is asymptotically equivalent to choosing a model $M_{j}$, from a set of models $j=1,2,...,k$, that has the lowest AIC value, defined by:
+\citet{Akaike-74,Akaike-85} has shown that choosing the model with the lowest expected information loss (i.e., the model that minimizes the expected Kullback-Leibler discrepancy) is asymptotically equivalent to choosing a model $M_{j}$, from a set of models $j=1,2,...,k$, that has the lowest AIC value, defined by

 where $\mathcal{L}_{j}$ is the maximum likelihood for the candidate model and is determined by adjusting the $V_{j}$ free parameters in such a way that they maximize the probability that the candidate model has generated the observed data.
 This equation shows that AIC rewards descriptive accuracy via the maximum likelihood, and penalizes lack of parsimony according to the number of free parameters (note that models with smaller AIC values are to be preferred).
 In that sense, \citet{Akaike-74,Akaike-85} extended this paradigm by considering a framework in which the model dimension is also unknown, and must therefore be determined from the data.
 Thus, Akaike proposed a framework where both model estimation and selection could be simultaneously accomplished.
 For those reasons, AIC is generally regarded as the first, most widely known and used model selection tool.